carrascomj/biomassbay/README.md

 python -m ipykernel install --user --name=biomassbay
 ```

-> Alternatively, install everything on the python environment containing your jupyterlab, proceed on your on risk!
+> Alternatively, install everything on the python environment containing your jupyterlab, proceed on your own risk!

 Finally, open the notebook on jupyterlab: